Käthe Kollwitz: War (Krieg)

 In the years after World War I, her reaction to the war found a continuous outlet.
 In 1922–23 she produced the cycle War in woodcut form, including the works The Sacrifice, The Volunteers, The Parents, The Widow I, The Widow II, The Mothers, and The People.
 Much of this art was inspired by pro-war propaganda which she and Otto Dix riffed on to create anti-war propaganda.
 Kollwitz wanted to show the horrors of living through a war to combat the pro-war sentiment that had begun to grow in Germany again.
-In 1924 she finished her three most famous posters: Germany's Children Starving, Bread, and Never Again War.
+In 1924 she finished her three most famous posters: Germany's Children Starving, Bread, and Never Again War ("Nie Wieder Krieg").

 Death Cycle

 Working now in a smaller studio, in the mid-1930s she completed her last major cycle of lithographs, Death, which consisted of eight stones: Woman Welcoming Death, Death with Girl in Lap, Death Reaches for a Group of Children, Death Struggles with a Woman, Death on the Highway, Death as a Friend, Death in the Water, and The Call of Death.